-A work day is usually 6 hours with breaks and lunch.
+A workday is usually six hours with breaks and lunch.
 Some days accommodate purchasing a lunch while other days require packing one.
-Participants typically work a 24-30 hour week.
+Participants typically work a 24- to 30-hour week.
 Yosemite Valley volunteers may change duty locations during the day or may stay at the same station all day.
 Tuolumne Meadows volunteers work the same duty location all day.
 Wawona volunteers usually change locations as staffing allows.
 Shifts may include walking, hiking, sitting, and standing both indoors and outdoors.
-Some locations require hiking up to a mile on flat to steep terrain - but these are not mandatory duty stations, and less strenuous options are available.
+Some locations require hiking up to a mile on flat to steep terrain - but these are not mandatory duty stations and less strenuous options are available.

-22. Will I receive training?
+22. WILL I RECEIVE TRAINING?

 Online and on-site training is mandatory for working in this position.
 We make every effort to provide our volunteers with the resources needed to perform professionally.
 All participants complete a mandatory, comprehensive orientation and training program.
-Online training prior to arrival is followed by training and orientation after arrival by Conservancy and NPS staff.
-Those who do not complete all of the trainings are not eligible to volunteer.